 Shingles is caused by the same virus that causes chickenpox - the varicella-zoster virus.
 If you've had chickenpox, you're at risk for shingles as the chickenpox virus lies dormant (not active) in your nervous system for years.
-Seniors and people with an impaired immune system are at highest risk.
-Shingles can be painful, but early treatment with antivirals like oral valacyclovir (Valtrex) can lessen symptoms.
-A shingles vaccine, Zostavax, is available and recommended for people 60 years or older.
+One preventive shingles vaccine is available in the United States:

 4. Hives (Urticaria)

-Avoiding the trigger, whatever it may be, is the best tactic.
+Avoiding the trigger, whatever it may be, is the best tactic to prevent hives.
 When that is not possible, OTC antihistamines like loratadine (Claritin) or fexofenadine (Allegra) can be used to control itching.
-A drug used to treat allergic asthma, omalizumab (Xolair injection), was approved in 2014 to treat chronic urticaria in those with no response to antihistamines.

 6. Contact Dermatitis

 Most of us have had contact dermatitis - when we touch something that evolves into a skin reaction.

 - Contact dermatitis is a type of eczema, and may come from plants (poison ivy, sumac, oak), jewelry, latex gloves, and irritants like bleach or soaps.

 - To prevent contact dermatitis, avoid the object when possible.